Dashlane/android-passkey-example/README.md

 ![Licence](showcase.gif)

 The purpose of this demo application is to showcase the implementation of passkeys in a native Android application.
 It also serves as an example for developers who want to incorporate passkey authentication in their own app.
-This code application requires Android 14 or higher.
+This application requires Android 14 or higher.

 ## What is a passkey?